 Option 3: Cut the Loss & Invest in Something Better

-We love aniline and semi-aniline leather (top grain or full grain leather that has been dyed but has little or no clear finish).
-This makes them absorbent, which also makes them susceptible to stains and fading.
-It also means they can be found for cheap, often free.
+We love aniline and semi-aniline leather, which are among the best quality.
+These top grain or full grain leathers are dyed but have little or no clear finish, which makes them absorbent.
+This makes them susceptible to stains and sun fading, but it also means they can be found for cheap, often free.

 Their absorbency also makes them the best candidate for a change of color, so even if you find one in the wrong shade, you can transform it to suit your décor.